Antonio Cabán Vale

-Antonio Cabán Vale, a.k.a.
-"El Topo" (born November 22, 1942), is a guitarist, singer and composer of Puerto Rican folkloric themes.
-He is one of the founders of the "new song" movement (Spanish: nueva canción) of the early 1970s.
+Antonio Cabán Vale, (November 22, 1942 – July 23, 2024), also known as "El Topo", was a guitarist, singer and composer of Puerto Rican folkloric themes.
+He was one of the founders of the "new song" movement (Spanish: nueva canción) of the early 1970s.
 His danza Verde Luz (Green Light) became a popular symbol of national dignity, to the point that it is viewed by many as almost a second national anthem, and has been interpreted by international singers.

 Early life

 Cabán Vale was born and raised in the town of Moca, which is located in the western part of Puerto Rico, where he received his primary and secondary education.
 After he graduated from high school, he moved to San Juan and in 1961, enrolled at the University of Puerto Rico.
 During his student years at the university, he became known as "El Topo" and he wrote poems which were published in the university's publication "Guajana".
 In 1966, Cabán Vale earned his bachelor's degree in Arts and Social Sciences.